-As part of the council's wider and ongoing Wellbeing priorities, it has also helped set up three food clubs to tackle the increasing issue of food insecurity.
-They have been supporting over 200 families every week and more clubs are planned in the coming year.
+As part of the council's ongoing Wellbeing priorities, another five FOOD (Food On Our Doorstep) clubs were set up to tackle the increasing issue of food insecurity in the district.
+Together, with three set up the previous year, they have been supporting over more than 200 residents every week.